 Who needs the Data Analytics in Healthcare Course?

-- Staff of healthcare institutions that are interested to foster a data-driven culture within their organization
+- Individuals interested to foster a data-driven culture within their organization

 - Individuals working or wishing to work in healthcare institutions, business and research organizations and industries who desire to acquire basic data analytic skills training